hyosung11/Launch-School/Courses/journal.md

 14:44 Still confused out of my mind a little bit.
 Alas, I'm slowly understanding.
 Time to go to school and get the kids on Monday afternoon.

 22:10 I feel like I'm working too slowly through the problems again.

+## 20211116 화요일

+08:14 Time to study after I check on my checks for BCSOA.